cosmos/sdk-tutorials/academy/2-main-concepts/bridges.md

 ## The Gravity Bridge

-The Gravity Bridge is an on-going project with the goal to facilitate the transfer of ERC-20 tokens to Cosmos-based blockchains and back.
+The [Gravity Bridge](https://gravitybridge.althea.net) is an on-going project currently being built by Althea with the goal to facilitate the transfer of ERC-20 tokens to Cosmos-based blockchains and back.
 The Gravity Bridge allows for novel applications that combine the power of Cosmos with the value of assets from Ethereum.
 Developers can use a Cosmos chain for computation that is expensive or impossible to perform with a Ethereum smart contracts.
 Developers could accept Ethereum ERC-20 tokens as payment or build an entire Cosmos application around Ethereum tokens.

 ## How it works